aliomidvar1995/tilleh/README.md

 ```

 #### 9. Front End section
-Navigate into vue folder and run
+Open the terminal in the vue folder and run

 ```bash
 npm install